Outer space: Regions near the Earth

-The region where Earth's gravity well remains dominant against gravitational perturbations from the Sun is the planet's Hill sphere.
-This includes all space from the Earth to a distance of roughly 1% of the mean distance from Earth to the Sun, or 1.5 e6km.
+Cislunar space is a region outside of Earth that includes lunar orbits, the Moon's orbital space around Earth and the Earth-Moon Lagrange points.
+The region where a body's gravitational potential remains dominant against gravitational potentials from other bodies, is the body's sphere of influence or gravity well, mostly described with the Hill sphere model.
+In the case of Earth this includes all space from the Earth to a distance of roughly 1% of the mean distance from Earth to the Sun, or 1.5 e6km.
 Beyond Earth's Hill sphere extends along Earth's orbital path its orbital and co-orbital space.
 This space is co-populated by groups of co-orbital Near-Earth Objects (NEOs), such as horseshoe librators and Earth trojans, with some NEOs at times becoming temporary satellites and quasi-moons to Earth.